strangelove-ventures/web3-mcp/README.md

 ### Network Selection
 For EVM operations, you can specify the network by name (ethereum, base, arbitrum, optimism, bsc, polygon, avalanche, berachain).
 The tool will automatically use the appropriate RPC endpoint and network configuration.

+### Cardano Configuration
+The tool uses the Blockfrost API and Lucid library to interact with the Cardano blockchain.
+- `BLOCKFROST_API_KEY`: Required - Your Blockfrost API key (register at https://blockfrost.io/)
+- `CARDANO_NETWORK`: Optional - The Cardano network to use (mainnet, testnet, preview, preprod).
+Defaults to 'mainnet'
+- `CARDANO_MNEMONIC`: Required for transactions - Your Cardano wallet's mnemonic phrase (15 or 24 words)
+- `CARDANO_ACCOUNT_INDEX`: Optional - The account index to use (defaults to 0)

+The wallet derived from your mnemonic will be used to sign and send transactions.

 ### THORChain Configuration
 The tool uses Nine Realms public endpoints by default, but you can configure a custom THORChain node URL in the .env file for better reliability and rate limits.